sara-nl/rdm-training-datasupporters-april-2024/Analysis-and-compute-flows/README.md

 In this module, we will cover:

 1. A researcher will compute/analyse their data at one of the SURF compute infrastructures either on their own or in a collaboration
-2. The results / intermediate output / data + software should leave the compute infrastructure and go 'somewhere'.
-Together we will look into where that 'somewhere' could be
+2. The results / intermediate output / data + software should leave the compute infrastructure.
+Together we will look into where the data goes and how

 ## 1. Prerequisites